AndrewMicallef/fungame/readme.md

 This will be where I learn to make a 3D browser game in java script?

+I actually mean a distraction from my terrible lonely life.
 #Day 0:

  - [x] step one: make an object move across a canvas